aliveadult/aliveadult/readme.md

 ## 📁 Dataset
 To ensure the accuracy of the model, we utilized six datasets: Davis, KIBA, PDBbind, Toxcast, Binding DB, and Metz.

-‘Davis_processed.csv’ records protein-drug molecule binding affinity data, which is used for model training and validation.
+"Davis_processed.csv" records protein-drug molecule binding affinity data, which is used for model training and validation.

 ‘KIBA_processed.csv’ integrates multi-source data and records ligand-receptor protein binding constants.